SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ### API requests

-The API-requests depend on the payment method you are using when implementing the Payment Link scenario, see [purchase flow][purchase-flow] One-phase payment metods will not implement capture, cancellation or reversal.
-The options you can choose from when creating a payment with key ##operation## set to Value ##Purchase## are listed below.
+The API-requests depend on the payment method you are using when implementing the Payment Link scenario, see [purchase flow][purchase-flow] One-phase payment metods will not implement `capture`, `cancellation` or `reversal`.
+The options you can choose from when creating a payment with key `operation` set to Value `Purchase` are listed below.
 The general REST based API model is described in the [technical reference][technical-reference].

 ### Screenshots